 Lincoln Park Weather Bureau -- Berks County, PA -- lpwbpa.com

-Live Precipitation/Snow Easter Climatology Gallery News Blogs Index
+Live Precipitation/Snow Christmas Climatology Gallery News Blogs Index

 Lincoln Park Weather Bureau (LPWB) is a hobbyist weather station in the community of Lincoln Park, located 3.5 miles SW of center city Reading, PA at latitude 40.31625, longitude -75.98866, 320 feet ASL.
 Read more.